The Linux MDM Myth: The Case for Fleet Orchestration

 Hardware and Scale Variable, small scale Hundreds to thousands or tens of thousands of identical systems

-Updateability User‑driven; beholden to package providers, rarely any hard deadlines for compliance Centrally managed and must be deployed en masse to meet SLA/compliance requirements
+Updateability User‑driven; beholden to package providers, rarely any hard deadlines for compliance Centrally managed and deployed in bulk to meet uptime, SLA, or compliance needs

 The Linux MDM Challenge for Dedicated Device Fleets